Identity-Level Therapy

 By organizing therapy at the identity layer, we cut through confusion and get to the root—transforming the loops that hold people back.

-For the foundational definition of Identity-Level Therapy, visit the page in the ShiftGrit Pattern Library.
+For the foundational definition of Identity-Level Therapy, see What ShiftGrit Is — the ShiftGrit Core Method™, Pattern Theory™, and the clinical structure behind the approach.

 Edmonton Depression Patterns: Why Low Mood Hits Harder Here — And What Actually Helps